pexcreative/update-prices/actualizacion-precios/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easily update the prices of all your WooCommerce products in bulk with a custom percentage.
+Easily update the prices of all your products in bulk with a custom percentage.

 == Description ==

-The Bulk Price Updater for woocommerce plugin allows you to quickly and easily update the prices of all your products with a custom percentage increase or decrease.
+The Bulk Price Updater plugin allows you to quickly and easily update the prices of all your products with a custom percentage increase or decrease.

 Key features: